MarkCBB/MongoDB-ASP.NET-Session-State-Store/Readme.md

     </system.web>
 ```

-Now you can get started using MongoDB Session State Store.
+**Now you can get started using MongoDB Session State Store.**

+Chose one of these serialization types: [Bson](https://github.com/MarkCBB/MongoDB-ASP.NET-Session-State-Store/tree/Branch_raw_serialization#bson-serialization) (default) or [RAW](https://github.com/MarkCBB/MongoDB-ASP.NET-Session-State-Store/tree/Branch_raw_serialization#raw-serialization).
+See the [documentation about types of serialization](https://github.com/MarkCBB/MongoDB-ASP.NET-Session-State-Store/wiki/Types-of-serialization) to select the most suitable for you and the advantages and disadvantages.

+##Bson serialization (default)

+To get started working with Bson serialization you don't need to set any parameter to any value, it's the default serialization.

 A helper file is provided with the nuget package and this file will be available in the target project when package has been installed. **It's strongly recommended to use these helpers** as shown in the examples.
 Also you can extend it.